Sue: Is this one definitely in colour?

-Sue: When I was a kid, probably when this first went out, Kenny Bottles would come down our street every Friday and he would collect everyone’s empty pop bottles so he could get the deposit money back from the local shop.
-He was the spitting double of this bloke.
-He had a bike as well.
+Sue: When I was a kid, probably when this first went out, Kenny Bottles would come down our street every Friday to collect everyone’s empty pop bottles so he could get the deposit money back from the local shop.
+And he was the spitting double of this bloke, here.
+He had a bike, as well.
 I would tease my younger brother, Kenny, by calling him Kenny Bottles.
 It used to make him cry.

 Me: Ooh arrr!

-As the Axon ship heads towards Earth, the military try to shoot it down.
-Sue isn’t happy about this at all.
+As the Axon ship heads towards Earth, the military try to shoot it out of the sky.

-Sue: I think I’m on the Doctor’s side this week.
+Sue: I’m on the Doctor’s side this week.
 I’d be a pompous git as well if I was surrounded by these idiots.

 Sue: Has this story got a good reputation with the fans?

 Me: Stop asking me that.
 Make up your own mind.
-I wouldn’t want anyone to accuse me of indoctrinating you.
+I wouldn’t want anyone to accuse me of leading you.

 Sue: I’d like to see you try.